bytecodealliance/wasmtime/meetings/cranelift/2021/cranelift-10-04.md

 * uweigand - not really a concern but need details like special cases and particular constants in particular ranges.
 Can always do whatever since it's custom Rust.
 Always cases to do something special.
-* cfalling - special cases are extractors and constructors -- becomes a trait method and you can write whatever you want.
+* cfallin - special cases are extractors and constructors -- becomes a trait method and you can write whatever you want.
 In the extreme can do it all in Rust with one method, but everything beyond that is making use of functionality for pattern matching.